The story of Chad

 After graduating from high school, with National Honor Society honors and several extracurriculars under his belt, (and a high school sweetheart to miss him), Chad went to college in Golden, Colorado at Colorado School of Mines—one of the top (if not the top) engineering schools in the country.
 He spent his summers back in Gunnison, working first for the county, mowing lawns Monday through Friday, and then securing an intern position at SGM, a western slope engineering firm.

-College was filled with insane amounts of studying, incredible stress, and a handful of meaning relationships that helped make Chad’s experience worth it.
+College was filled with insane amounts of studying, incredible stress, and a handful of meaningful relationships that helped make Chad’s experience worth it.
 In his spare time, Chad and his core group (several friends from Mines and CU Denver and his girlfriend-turned-fiancé (now-wife, thank you)) would often play board games, play poker, go to Rockies games, watch football, cheer as fans at Mines sporting events, snag free food from campus events, go on the free Coors brewery tour, ride the light rail into downtown Denver, and sometimes drink the cheapest hard liquor available.
 Chad was a TA and worked for campus sporting events, taking tickets.
 In 2016, Chad graduated from Mines with his bachelor’s degree in civil engineering and then graduated in 2017 with a master’s in structural engineering.

 Post-college, Chad got a job at SGM at their corporate office in Glenwood Springs, Colorado as a structural engineer, specializing in bridges and retaining walls.
 He moved to New Castle, Colorado with his then-fiancé, and got married several months later in Crested Butte, Colorado.
 For a while, Chad also worked a few hours a week at the local liquor store, to boost their savings.
 In 2020 he fulfilled his longtime dream of owning a house, and got a puppy that same year.